Chickenroast/js-datavisualisation-challenge/README.md

 if javascript is disabled, the graph does not appear.
 If javascript is enabled, the graph appears.

 ## How will we do this?
-- Vanilla Javascript = using javascript without libraries
+- NO VITE VANILLA JS
 + https://www.chartjs.org/

  ## Break it down into small problems, into progressive steps